 You need a solid business plan

 Every small business needs a solid business plan — something to help you navigate the short term and work towards success in the long run.
 An accountant can help you devise a solid business plan as you get started writing one or updating your existing plan.
-An accountant can determine areas for growth within your small business by providing insight on cash flow patterns, inventory management, pricing, and business financing, as well as providing advice on property and equipment leasing and purchasing.
+An online accounting services team can determine areas for growth within your small business by providing insight on cash flow patterns, inventory management, pricing, and business financing, as well as providing advice on property and equipment leasing and purchasing.
 They can help you prevent getting audited by the IRS by setting up your bookkeeping system right the first time and preparing and guiding you through an audit, if necessary.

-Accountants ultimately create financial forecasts to make better decisions in your business while working alongside you to create a business budget that will support your business goals.
+Online accounting services ultimately create financial forecasts to make better decisions in your business while working alongside you to create a business budget that will support your business goals.
 Xendoo’s online accounting service provides you with Quickbooks and Xero, plus end-to-end service with a U.S.-based financial team—bookkeeping, tax consulting, and tax filing all under one roof, available 24/7.
 Xendoo also helps small business owners with their personal filings, so you don’t have to worry about a thing.

 You need to figure out the best legal structure for your SMB